-Buyer beware Do your research on rental companies ∧ s the start of fall semester draws closer, you can expect to Areceive a number of commercial solicitations from futon companies, refrigerator rental companies and other businesses that provide various products and services targeted to our student population.
+Buyer beware Do your research on rental companies As the start of fall semester draws closer, you can expect to receive a number of commercial solicitations from futon companies, refrigerator rental companies and other businesses that provide various products and services targeted to our student population.
 Georgia's open records laws require the University of Georgia to provide mailing addresses to any outside party that submits a request for the information.
 Although information on items such as student grades and health records are protected from such a request, unless you have restricted the information, student addresses are not protected.
 MOVE-IN TIP On move-in days, you may see local entrepreneurs offering to help move belongings for a tip.
-Official housing volunteers will wear shirts with the housing logo, and do not assist with moving student belongings.
-You may utilize outside help, but please keep in mind that we request number of people helping them to two.
-You may receive mailings regarding products that look to be official from the university but University Housing does not endorse, solicit on behalf of, or maintain a partnership with any outside vendors or manufacturer.
+You may utilize outside help, but know that official housing volunteers will wear shirts with the housing logo, and do not assist with moving student belongings.
+You may receive mailings regarding products that look to be official from the university, but University Housing does not endorse, solicit on behalf of, or maintain a partnership with any outside vendors or manufacturer.
 The department does not certify that any products or appliances meet our specifications or abide by our policies.
-It is the responsibility of the student to ensure that products and services used in the residence halls are permitted and adhere to housing guidelines and policies.
-If you choose to do business with one of these vendors, we urge you to contact your chosen company well in advance of opening day to ensure timely delivery and installation, for which you must be present.
-Be sure to shop around and, most importantly, don't pay in cash.
+It is the responsibility of the student to ensure that products and services used in the residence halls are permitted and adhere to housing guidelines and policies-check the online Community Guide for specifics.
+If you choose to do business with one of these vendors, we urge you to contact your chosen company well in ad-vance of opening day to ensure timely delivery and installation, for which students must be present.
+Most importantly, don't pay in cash.
 A canceled check or credit card statement may be your only proof of payment.
-Above all, be a wise consumer.

-+ 17-POSITION ADJUSTABLE BEDS Traditional residence hall rooms (except for Busbee, McWhorter, Rooker and Vandiver halls) feature 17-position adjustable beds.
++ 17-POSITION ADJUSTABLE BEDS Traditional residence hall rooms (except for Busbee, McWhorter, Rooker and Vandiver hall apartments) feature 17-position adjustable beds.
 Rooms with differently configured beds are noted on individual residence hall pages at housing.uga.edu.
 Headboards and footboards are 64" tall by 38" wide with 17 levels of adjustment for height.
 When raised to the highest position, there is 60" of vertical clearance underneath.
 Extra-long twin beds have 80" of horizontal space underneath, and regular twin beds (Creswell and Soule halls) have 75" of horizontal space underneath.
 Once they occupy the room following move in), residents may submit a work request through the housing website for housing staff to raise or lower 17-position adjustable beds.

 Move-in recycling We'll take your plastic film, Styrofoam and cardboard During move in, designated cardboard and Styrofoam recycling areas help us reduce the waste going into landfills and-just as importantly-help us save money!
 Athens-Clarke County pays us for our recycled cardboard and charges us for emptying dumpsters, so recycling is a win-win.
 Students can help by taking cardboard, Styrofoam and other recyclables (glass, aluminum and plastic packaging) to central recycling locations during move in, where our volunteers will be there to help break down boxes and keep the clutter to a minimum.
 While living on campus, residents are responsible for their own trash and recycling.
 We try to make recycling easy-wherever there is a dumpster or a trash can, there should also be a recycling bin.
 There's no need to separate recyclables; the county uses a single-stream system.
-Many halls even have compost bins, where residents can deposit food waste that UGA turns into compost!
-SUMMER 2020 | 21
+Many halls even have compost bins, where residents can deposit food waste that UGA turns into compost.